MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

         def test_username_other(other_username):
             assert other_username == 'other-directly-overridden-username-other'

 In the example above, a fixture value is overridden by the test parameter value.
-Note that the value of the fixture can be overridden this way even if the test doesn’t use it directly (doesn’t mention it in the function prototype).
+Note that the value of the fixture can be overridden this way even if the test doesn't use it directly (doesn't mention it in the function prototype).
 Override a parametrized fixture with non-parametrized one and vice versa

 Given the tests file structure is: